backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/RDS Read Replica & Multi AZ.md

 - To take advantage of the read replicas the *application must update the connection string*.
 You don't have to update the connection string in Aurora.

 > [!tip]- Classic use case of Read Replicas
 > **Reporting application** wants to read you data.
-You create a read replica for it.
-Reading from the main database will effect the performance of production application.
+You create a read replica for it since reading from the main database will effect the performance of production application.

 - In AWS there is a *cost when data goes from one AZ to another*.
 For *RDS read replicas* if its in the *same region then we don’t have to pay this fee*.
 	- ![[attachments/Pasted image 20220421121900.png]]
 	- Read Replicas are *billed as a standard DB Instance and at the same rates*.
 You are not charged for the data transfer incurred in replicating data between your source DB instance and read replica within the same AWS Region.
+	- Remember inter AZ transfer does cost money but its less when you are using private IPs.
+In case of RDS Read Replica its nice you don't have to pay for the inter AZ transfer.

 > [!question]+ How to create a *high availability read replica*?
 > You can create a **read replica as a Multi-AZ DB instance**.
 Amazon RDS creates a standby of your replica in another Availability Zone for failover support for the replica. *Creating your read replica as a Multi-AZ DB instance is **independent** of whether the source database is a Multi-AZ DB instance*.